STRIDES-Codes/NL4Cell/README.md

 ## Information
 ### Preprocessing

+Original gene expression data came in gene expression matrices in the form `num_cells × num_genes`.
 Two broad approaches were used to convert quantitative single cell expression data to text-based inputs for our models: binary and stratified approaches.
+A threshold was determined for every gene depending on the distribution of intensities unique to that gene across a data set.

 #### Binary Discretization
-* Otsu's Method
+* Otsu's Method: create a histogram of the expression values for a gene across an entire set of data.
+Then perform an exhaustive search to determine a threshold that minimizes intra-class variance.
+Expression values below this threshold are considered negative (-), and expression values above this threshold are positive (+).
+Otsu's method is a popular computer vision technique to separate the foreground from the background in grayscale images.
-* Median Method
+* Median Method: Find the median expression value for a gene across a dataset, use this as the threshold.
+Expression values below this threshold are considered negative (-), and expression values above this threshold are positive (+).
 #### Stratified Discretization
-* Gaussian Mixed Models
+* Gaussian Mixed Models: fit an _n_-component Gaussian mixture model to the gene expression values across a data set.
+Sort the means of each distribution in increasing order, so that `distribution 0` has the least expression and `distribution 1` has the greatest.
-* K-Means Clustering
+* K-Means Clustering: cluster the gene expression values across a data set into _k_ classes using k-means clustering.
+Sort the means of each class in increasing order, so that `cluster 0` has the least expression and `cluster 1` has the greatest.
-* Quantile-Based Discretization
+* Quantile-Based Discretization: user passes an array of quantiles (ex: `[25, 50, 75]` for quartiles), and each gene expression value is binned relative to the quantiles of that gene across the data set.

 ### Models